-Will the tree inventory impact the UIC Climate Commitments?
+How a tree inventory will impact the UIC Climate Commitments

 A catalog of each tree is beneficial in the evolution of the UIC Climate Commitments; expert care suggestions will allow us to optimize our biodiversity, as well as reduce our carbon footprint.
 Trees themselves play a vital role in each of the commitments, and are an invaluable asset to our community.

 - Carbon Neutral Campus Trees sequester carbon and produce oxygen, which reduces the campus wide carbon footprint